Inferno (board game): Publication history

 Canadian games company Global Games had previously published the board game Legions of Steel (1992), for which they also marketed associated lines of 25 mm miniatures.
 In similar fashion, Global published Inferno in 1996, a board game designed by Marco Pecota that also came with cardboard counters, but for which Global produced extensive lines of metal miniatures.
 A German-language version of the game was marketed in Germany by FanPro.
 Although the first issue of H.A.V.O.C.
 Magazine was included with the game, no further issues were ever published.

 The following year, Global Games released an associated role-playing game, Abyss, that could also use the same lines of metal miniatures.

 After Global Games went out of business, the European rights to Global's lines of miniatures were acquired by British miniatures manufacturer Amazon Miniatures.

 Reception

+Jim Swallow reviewed Inferno: Battles of the Abyss for Arcane magazine, rating it a 6 out of 10 overall, and stated that "A transplanting of the BattleTech school of wargames into Hell, this is going to appeal to fantasy tabletop gamers looking for something different.
+While the rules are a bit flat and lacklustre, the stunning graphics come a long way towards forgiving its sins.
+Try before you buy if at all possible."

 In the October 1997 edition of Dragon (#240), Rick Swan thought the game was "elaborate", the components were "attractive", and concluded "The game itself is as involving — and demanding — as a military simulation."